-Management has assessed 64% of the REIT's tenant portfolio comprises of essential tenants, including grocery-anchored tenants, medical and personal services, financial institutions, and other essential based services.
+Management has assessed 65% of the REIT's tenant portfolio comprises of essential tenants, including grocery-anchored tenants, medical and personal services, financial institutions, and other essential based services.
 All of our centers are grocery anchored.
 Rent is typically paid within the first 15 business days of each month.

-For the third quarter, the REIT has collected 95% of contractual rent.
-For the month of October the REIT has collected 93% of rent.
+Since the start of the pandemic, the REIT has collected 96% of contractual rent.
+For the fourth quarter, the REIT has collected 96% of contractual rent.
 The REIT expects to substantially collect outstanding billings through immediate cash collection and deferral programs.
 The REIT continues to assess tenants adversely affected by COVID-19 and will consider deferral programs on a case by case basis.
-To date, the REIT has provided \$0.2 million in rent abatements during the third quarter of 2020, which represents 0.5% of the REIT's contractual rent, primarily related to shop-space tenants.
+As of December 31, 2020, the REIT has collected \$1.0 million of payments under the deferral payback program, representing in excess of 100% of scheduled amounts owed to date.
+The REIT's total deferral payback program, amounting to \$1.3 million, is expected to be substantially completed by April 2021, with 82% of the program completed as at year-end.
+To date, the REIT has provided \$0.1 million in rent abatements during the fourth quarter 2020, which represents 0.4% of the REIT's contractual rent, related to one shop-space tenant.
 In exchange for rent abatements, management has secured future cash flows by way of lease extensions and contractual rent increases.
-During the third quarter the REIT incurred a bad debt expense of \$0.9 million primarily related to tenant bankruptcies and represents 3.0% of contractual rent for the quarter.
 All of the REIT's centers have remained open throughout the COVID-19 pandemic, with 99% of tenants in operation.

 The REIT is well-positioned from a liquidity perspective to endure negative impacts as a result of COVID-19, however, the REIT will continue to evaluate and monitor this as the situation endures.
-During the first half of the 2020 year, the REIT refinanced over \$858 million of total debt resulting in extended term and reduced pricing.
-As at September 30, 2020, the REIT's debt portfolio has a weighted average term to maturity of 4.2 years with no debt maturities until 2023.
+During the 2020 year, the REIT refinanced over \$858 million of total debt resulting in extended term and reduced pricing.
+On January 14, 2021, the REIT closed a \$169.0 million 10 year mortgage, bearing interest of 3.75%.
+The net proceeds from the loan were used to reduce the REIT's nearest term debt maturity in 2023 to \$83.0 million, resulting in an increase of the REIT's debt portfolio to a weighted average term to maturity of 5.9 years.

 The duration and impact of the pandemic on the REIT are unknown at this time.
 As such, it is not possible to reliably estimate the length and severity of COVID-19-related impacts on the financial results and operations of the REIT.
 A prolonged COVID-19 pandemic could have a material impact on the financial results and cash flows of the REIT, including tenants' ability to pay rent, occupancy, leasing demand, market rents, labor shortages, and disruptions, all of which may impact the REIT's valuation of its properties or the ability of the REIT to meet financial obligations.
-Based on tenant collections to date and overall property performance, the REIT believes property valuations are appropriate as at September 30, 2020.
+Based on tenant collections to date and overall property performance, the REIT believes property valuations are appropriate as at December 31, 2020.